Glades Garden Park is a beautifully-curated garden in Surrey with exotic flowers and heritage trees. It’s open to the public only on specific days.

 Glades Garden in South Surrey

-First developed in the late 1950s, Glades Garden Park today is a 15-acre botanical oasis that boasts over one and a half thousand rhododendron plants as well as other exotic flowers and shrubs.
+First developed in the late 1950s, Glades Garden Park today is a 15-acre botanical oasis that boasts over 1,500 rhododendron plants as well as other exotic flowers and shrubs.

 Unlike most parks, Glades Garden isn’t open every day of the year.
 The public can only visit at specific times and on certain days including when there is an open house, on weekends in the summer and on special event days.

 The garden is quite beautiful.
 Some of its rhododendrons are as tall as a two-storey building and in the spring the colours are spectacular.
 As well, many of the old growth trees are designated heritage trees.
 It’s a pretty place!

 Located at 457 -172nd Street, Glades Garden is located in South Surrey close to the US Border.
 The Peach Arch Crossing is less than a five-minute drive away.

 Also not far from the garden, Darts Hill Garden Park is just a five-minute car ride to the north.
 It too is open only on specific dates (but more often than Glades Garden).
 The resort town of White Rock, meanwhile, is just five or so kilometres west of both.

 In 2023, Glades Garden is open to the public from 10:00 am to 4:00 pm between May 6th and June 25th.
 Admission costs $7.50 per person and all guests have to register for a 60-minute timeslot in advance online.

 In normal years admission is more often than not by donation with all proceeds going to the maintenance and upkeep of the park.